Tupac Song ‘Dear Mama’ Lyrics For Sale, As Is The BMW He Was Killed In

 — – (@COUPSLEADER) March 20, 2017

-But if buying the paper that Tupac had touched doesn’t sound intimate enough, ‘Pac die-hard fans may want to consider buying the 1996 black BMW the rapper was killed in on September 13, 1996.
+However, if buying the paper that Tupac had touched doesn’t sound intimate enough, ‘Pac die-hard fans may want to consider buying the 1996 black BMW the rapper was killed in on September 13, 1996.
 The black BMW that Tupac was riding in at the moment of his death is being sold by an auction house for a whopping $1.5 million, according to The Fader.

 Tupac was shot four times in the chest, arm, and thigh.
 Five days later – on September 13, 1996 – the rapper died in hospital.
 Tupac, who will be inducted into the Rock and Roll Hall of Fame in his first year of eligibility on April 7, 2017, was only 25-years-old at the time of his death.